In January, at Ohalah, I had a miscarriage. Every pregnant woman knows it is possible, but I doubt anyone feels prepared when it happens.

 That's where the manuscript begins.
 Over the course of its ten poems, I think it moves to a different place.
 I hope you'll read the poems, and respond, and share them with others.
 Thanks, y'all.

-Edited to add: In April of 2013, Phoenicia Publishing -- which brought out my 2011 collection of Torah poems, 70 faces -- will be publishing Waiting to Unfold, a collection of poems written during the first year of parenthood.
-For those who would find such a collection meaningful or compelling, stay tuned; I'll add a link once it's available.
+Edited to add: In April of 2013, Phoenicia Publishing -- which brought out my 2011 collection of Torah poems, 70 faces -- published my collection of poems written during the first year of parenthood, which chronicle my struggle with postpartum depression and my journey into healing, along with the surprises and wonders of caring for a new child.
+For those who would find such a collection meaningful or compelling, you can find it here: Waiting to Unfold.